RapidAPI/DevRel-Stack-Data/guides/posts/top-crypto-apis/post.md

 ---
-title: 'Top Cryptocurrency APIs'
+title: 'Top Cryptocurrency APIs for Trading, Exchange and Market Information'
-description: 'Check out these amazing Cryptocurrency APIs.
-Feel free to use them in your next application.'
+description: 'Check out these amazing Cryptocurrency APIs you can use in your next application.'
 authors:
     - ahmadBilal
 categories: